Menu

 What happens if school have a concern about your child’s progress?

-We will ask you to come into school so that we can talk about our concerns and find out more information from you.
+Staff will ensure the right ordinarily available support is in place for your child first and may use some small adaptations in class to help support further.
+This will be communicated to parents and carers and monitored for a half term.
+At the end of the monitoring period, we will ask you to come into school so that we can talk about our concerns, discuss what has already been put in place and if it has been successful.
+We also use this as an opportunity to find out more information from you.
 Often, you as parents can ‘shed more light’ onto the difficulties your child is having, which then helps us to identify a way forward.
 At this stage, your child will be categorised as requiring ‘SEN support’, but please do not worry about this – it is not a label that will stick with your child for the rest of their lives.
 In many cases, it is a temporary issue that resolves itself once the right support has been given.

 What happens once a child has been identified as needing SEN Support?